 Mesothelioma and Women

-Traditionally, malignant mesothelioma is a form of asbestos cancer that statistically affects men more often than women.
-This is not because women are less genetically pre-disposed to the disease, however.
-It is primarily due to the fact that historically, men worked more often at asbestos jobsites which put them in contact with dangerous asbestos.
-That said, mesothelioma disease has indeed been diagnosed in women, though on-the-job exposure is often not the reason for the development of the disease.
+Malignant mesothelioma is a form of asbestos cancer that statistically affects men more often than women.
+This is not because women are less genetically predisposed to the disease, however.
+Historically, men, in comparison to women, were more often employed at asbestos jobsites which placed them in direct contact with dangerous asbestos products.
+Although mesothelioma disease has indeed been diagnosed in women, on-the-job exposure is often not the reason for the development of this disease in this population.

-Some studies have also demonstrated that women who develop mesothelioma are much more likely to acquire peritoneal mesothelioma, the abdominal form of the disease, with the mesothelioma risk factors increasing five-fold with increasing exposure.
-This is noted in a study published in the journal, Chest.
-The reasons why are not clear but studies continue in hopes of discovering the answer to this question.
+Some studies, including one published in the journal Chest, have also demonstrated that women who develop mesothelioma are much more likely to acquire peritoneal mesothelioma, the abdominal form of the disease, with increasing exposure attributing to as much as a five-fold increase in mesothelioma risk factors.
+The reasons why this is true are not clear and studies continue in an effort to pursue the answer to this question.

 Reasons for Mesothelioma in Women

 Because many women were part of the work force during World War II, some of them were regularly exposed to asbestos in shipyards, factories, and other places where they contributed to the war effort, and some of these women developed mesothelioma.
 These cases were indeed a result of direct exposure to asbestos.